 Those managed by a specific campus unit.
 These boards may only be in the area immediately outside of or near a main unit office.
 Postings on these boards will be managed by the unit.
 These units are also responsible for the up-keep of the bulletin board and will ensure that they are kept up-to-date.
 These bulletin boards are limited for specific office use only.

 Campus Use Boards are open to postings from UW Tacoma students, staff and faculty only.
 All student postings must receive stamped approval from the Center for Student Involvement prior to posting.
 Department postings must include the department's logo, but do not need stamped approval.
 Campus Use Boards are cream colored and/or will be identified with a label.

 Community Use Boards are open to postings from the off-campus community.
 There are a limited number of these boards available on campus.
 All off-campus postings must receive stamped approval from the Center for Student Involvement prior to posting.
 Community Use Boards are gray in color and/or will be identified with a label.

 Signs on restroom rail clips are permitted only for student organizations and student-related materials.
 They must show evidence of official approval by the event sponsors and must be removed within three business days after the event.

-Only UW Tacoma students, Conference Services staff and University departments may post banners on campus and must have the approval of the UUF Committee via the Online Banner Request Form.
+Only UW Tacoma students, Conference Services staff and University departments may post banners on campus and must submit and follow the guidelines on the Online Banner Request Form.

 All chalk must include the name of the sponsoring organization.
 Advertising must be written with non-aerosol, water-soluble chalk, and may be used on concrete or asphalt walkways on the main campus, public walkways and the Grand Staircase.
 Chalk may not be used on brick, stone or marble walkways or vertical services (e.g., building walls, poles, posts, public art, or stairways).